Mongolian Revolution of 1911: Decision for independence

-Independence

 On learning of the Mongolian mission to Russia, the Qing government instructed Sando to investigate.
 Sando immediately summoned the head of the Khutukhtu's ecclesiastical administration (Ikh shav'), the Erdene Shanzav, and demanded an explanation.
 The Erdene Shanzav, pleading that he had not been involved, revealed the entire plot.
 Sando then demanded that the Khutuktu withdraw his request for Russian troops.
 The Khutuktu agreed, provided that Sando dismantle the New Administration.
 Sando cabled to Beijing for instructions, and was told that parts of the New Administration could be delayed.

 Sando ordered the princes in Urga to sign a statement that only a few individuals had been responsible for the appeal to Russia.
 The princes did give such a declaration, but only orally.
 Sando then ordered the Mongolians to have no further contact with the Russian consulate, threatening in case of disobedience to bring an additional 500 troops to Urga and to arm the Chinese population in the city.
 He posted sentries around the Khutuktu's palace with orders to bar Russian visitors.
 And he sent a contingent of troops to the Russian-Mongolian border to intercept the Mongolian delegation to Russia on its return.

+Declaration of independence

-Events of seismic proportions were then taking place in China proper.
+Events of historic proportions were then taking place in China proper.
 On October 10 there was an uprising in Wuchang and a revolution against the minority ruling class had begun.
 One province after another declared its independence from the Qing authority.
 Believing that his position was untenable, Sando wired the Beijing government asking for permission to resign, but his request was denied.
 In the meantime, the Mongolian delegation to Russia secretly returned, and reported the results of its trip to a group of princes and lamas.
 They composed a joint memorial to the Khutukhtu asking what Mongolia should do in lieu of the provincial uprisings.
 He advised that Mongolians form a state of their own.